Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Stripe geometry, square and triangular lattices

 \section{Stripe geometry, square and triangular lattices}

 We consider an Ising model~\cite{Chaikin} on a square lattice of lattice spacing $a$.
-The spins are equal to $\pm 1$ and the ferromagnetic coupling is denoted by $J>0$.
+The Ising variables (also usually called ``spins'') are $s_i = \pm 1$ and the coupling is denoted by $J>0$.
 The critical temperature is~\cite{Baxter82}

-The first system of interest is a stripe of length $L$ and height $H$, as shown in Figure~\ref{stripe}, at 0 total magnetization, so that there are exactly as many $+1$ (up) and $-1$ (down) spins.
-The stripe height $H$ is sufficiently large so that the boundary hardly ever hits the stripe upper or lower sides ($H \gg \sqrt{L}$).
+The first system of interest is a stripe of length $L$ and height $H$, as shown in Figure~\ref{stripe}, at 0 total ``magnetization'' $\sum_i s_i$, so that there are exactly as many $+1$ and $-1$ Ising variables.
+The stripe height $H$ is sufficiently large so that the boundary hardly ever hits the stripe upper or lower sides ($H \gg \sqrt{L}$~\footnote{The height fluctuations $\sqrt{\langle h^2 \rangle} \propto \sqrt{L}$ for an interface with line tension $\lambda$, by using for example Eq.~\eqref{spec} and summing over modes $k$.
+Hence $\sqrt{\langle h^2 \rangle} \ll H$.
+Consequently the interface hardly ever hits the upper or lower sides, as observed in practice in the simulations.}).
 Boundary conditions are set to $-1$ (resp. $+1$) on the lower (resp. upper) side, and are periodic between the vertical sides.
 Thus the height-function $h(x)$, giving the position of the interface (or domain wall) between both phases, is $L$-periodic.

 We denote by $\hat h_k(t)$ the Fourier coefficients of $h(x,t)$, $k \in \mathbb{Z}$: